4 basic networking strategies for working Mums!

 Hi Aurelie - Thanks for your question.
 I remember those days well!
 You're right it isn’t easy to carve out space for yourself with small children.

-Here are some basic networking tips to at least get you on your way:
+Here are some basic networking strategies to at least get you on your way:

 - Create a networking strategy - assess your network and decide where/how it needs strengthening.
 The reluctance of women to network strategically does put them at a significant disadvantage but it's probably not necessary to attend all events.
 Identify which events are key for you - 4 per year should be more than sufficient and be strategic when you do go, rather than just chatting and having a drink.
 You didn’t mention a partner or a father of your children.
 Is there no possibility that he could step in at these times to cover for you?
 Don’t forget to make time for you!